croissanne/fosdem-image-builder/slides/slides.md

 - Building bootable operating system images isn't **that** hard, but:
   - how to do it consistently and reliably
-  - how to do it for different target platforms (in a nice way)
+  - how to do it for different target environments (in a nice way)

 - Image based workloads are becoming the norm